 All in one wordpress migration plugin is something I have been using for the past three years to export a wordpress website and import it on another website.
 When I am working on a new wordpress website, I work locally on my computer and then I upload it on a server once I am ready.

 At first I thought that it was an issue related to the plugin but I was so wrong.
-Go to solution or keep on reading.

-When i tried to import the website using all in one wordpress migration plugin I was having the following error: unable to import.
+When I tried to import the website using all in one wordpress migration plugin I was having the following error: unable to import.

 After that I tried to import the database and upload the wordpress files manually.
 Whenever i tried to import the database manually I was facing the following error: Missing expression. (near “ON” at position 25) SQL query: Edit Edit SET FOREIGN_KEY_CHECKS = ON; MySQL said: Documentation #2006 – MySQL server has gone away

 This error I had never seen before.
 I tried to search online for help and again, no luck.

 My website was hosted with Godaddy and their support kept saying that my database was corrupted.
 True, a database can get corrupted although it is very difficult.
 I set a fresh wordpress installation on my laptop locally and the database was imported successfully using all in one wordpress migration plugin.

 To cut the story short, after one whole week trying to figure out a fix with Godaddy support and also searched all over the internet for a fix, the last thing I could try was to import my website on another hosting service.
 I chose Namecheap.